mavend/octoboard/README.md

 Setting `debug=true` in URL query will show debug overlay.

+We also have some storybooks.
+See them with `npm run storybook`.

 ## Note

 This project uses the [boardgame.io](https://boardgame.io) framework which is open source game engine for turn-based games.